-At the domestic box office, Bad Teacher boasted the third-highest opening for a Cameron Diaz vehicle*, trailing only the two Charlie’s Angels movies: Charlie’s Angels took in $40.12 million in 2000; Charlie’s Angels: Full Throttle drew $37.63 million in 2003.
-A year ago, Knight and Day, co-starring Tom Cruise, opened with a disappointing $20.13 million.
+At the domestic box office, Bad Teacher boasted the third-highest opening for a Cameron Diaz vehicle*, trailing only the two Charlie’s Angels movies: Charlie’s Angels took in $40.1 million in 2000; Charlie’s Angels: Full Throttle drew $37.6 million in 2003.
+A year ago, Knight and Day, co-starring Tom Cruise, opened with a disappointing $20.1 million.

 * Obviously, not including the animated Shrek movies or movies in which Diaz has what amounts to a secondary role, e.g., The Green Hornet.

-Trailing Cars 2 and Bad Teacher, Martin Campbell-Ryan Reynolds’ Green Lantern collected $18.35 million at the North American box office.
+Trailing Cars 2 and Bad Teacher, Martin Campbell-Ryan Reynolds’ Green Lantern collected $18.4 million at the North American box office.
 The adventure/sci-fier was down 65 percent compared to its opening weekend.
 Green Lantern has collected $89.3 million domestically thus far, in addition to $29.4 million overseas.

-June 25: After getting the international treatment with races in the United Kingdom, Italy, and Japan – no small-town USA as in the 2006 Cars – Cars 2 opened remarkably well overseas.
+June 25: After getting the international treatment with races in the United Kingdom, Italy, and Japan – no Small Town USA as in the 2006 Cars – Cars 2 opened remarkably well overseas.
 Directed by John Lasseter (with co-director Brad Lewis), Cars 2 collected $42.9 million at 18 markets.
 According to distributor Walt Disney – as reported at Box Office Mojo – that is more than twice what Cars earned on its opening weekend.

 What is left unsaid is that: a) ticket prices are higher than five years ago b) Cars 2 has the revenue-boosting 3D surcharge c) the US dollar isn’t exactly at its strongest.